Diffuse supernova neutrinos at underground laboratories: Perspectives: what can be learned and how?

-In \textcite{Lunardini:2006pd} values of $r$ were calculated for a wide region in the space of the spectral parameters $\alpha_w - E_{0 w}$, for fixed \snr\ and in the assumption that the spectral form in Eq. (\ref{nuspec}) applies to the $\barnue$ flux at Earth.
-The resulting isocontours of $r$ are shown in fig. \ref{curvessensitivity} as long dashed lines.
-For pure water $r$ varies in the range $r \simeq 1.5 - 4.3 $.
-For a 2 Mt$\times$ yr exposure, the error on $r$ is larger than $\sim 100\%$ due to the high background rate \cite{Lunardini:2006pd}; this confirms the conclusion that the sensitivity to the neutrino spectrum is limited for pure water.
+the error on $r$ is larger than $\sim 100\%$ due to the high background rate \cite{Lunardini:2006pd}; this confirms the conclusion that the sensitivity to the neutrino spectrum is limited for pure water.
 For the configuration with extended energy window (water+Gd) one gets $r \simeq 1 - 2.5 $.
-Thanks to the better background reduction, the error is down to $\sim 20 - 30 \%$, meaning that at least the extreme cases should be distinguishable for the typical luminosity of the \df.
+Thanks to the better background reduction, the error is down to $\sim 20 - 30 \%$, meaning that at least the extreme cases should be distinguishable, for